 Middle Fork American - 1 Day Trip

 The closest summertime Class IV rafting to the San Francisco Bay Area!
-The Middle Fork American 1-Day trip is a great escape from your normal routine.
-Tucked away from civilization in the Auburn State Recreation Area, this river offers the best Class IV wilderness rafting experience in the northern Sierra Nevada range.
+The Middle Fork American River is tucked away from civilization in the Auburn State Recreation Area.
+This river offers the best Class IV wilderness rafting experience in the northern Sierra Nevada range.
 Ideal for adventurous first-time rafters in good physical condition as well as experienced whitewater veterans, the dam-controlled Middle Fork provides an exciting and absolutely beautiful day on the water.

 All 1-Day Middle Fork trips meet behind Raleys supermarket in Auburn California.
 Our meeting time is 8:30AM.
 The trip lasts until 5:00PM.